renatorobotica12-tech/WRO-2026-Superiores-Jr--Mx-Future-engineers/README.md

 Intelligent vision processing
 Advanced PID control

-This combination allows the robot to achieve stable, precise, and adaptive navigation, making it a strong candidate for high-level performance in the WRO Future Engineers competition.
+This combination allows the robot to achieve stable, precise, and adaptive navigation, making the team was ready for every obstacle.